-The discrepancies at the extrema indicate some shortcomings of the transmission-line model.
-The magnitudes of the impedance at the extrema do not match well, because the loss in the conductors and the terminations are not incorporated into the transmission-line model.
+The discrepancies at the extrema indicate some shortcomings of the transmission line model.
+The magnitudes of the impedance at the extrema do not match well, because the loss in the conductors and the terminations are not defined in the transmission line model.
 The loss in the conductors will result in a higher impedance at the zeros.
 At the poles, several parameters influence the value of the impedance.
-The transmissionline models use perfect shorts and opens to model the split, loop, and microstrip terminations.
-On the PCB current necking results in higher density magnetic-fields (inductance), and open circuits have fringing electric-fields (capacitance).
-The groundplane split is a slotline transmission line.
-The slotline is embedded in FR-4 material surrounded by air, therefore the characteristic impedance is a function of frequency [7].
+The transmission line models use perfect shorts and opens to model the split, loop, and microstrip terminations.
+On the PCB current necking results in higher density magneticfields (inductance), and open circuits have fringing electric-fields (capacitance).
+Furthermore, the transmission line models do not account for the finite dimensions of the transmission line conductors, which will dampen the resonances in the same manner that the finite dimensions of dipole antenna conductors dampen the antenna resonances [7].
+The groundplane split transmission line is a slotline transmission line.
+The slotline is embedded in FR-4 material surrounded by air, therefore the characteristic impedance is a function of frequency [8].
 The phase velocity and characteristic impedance determined for the slotlines empirically were chosen because they gave the best fit for a constant value.
 Despite the deficiencies, the model describes the relevant physics associated with the groundplane split, and shows fair agreement when compared to the experimental results.

-The first resonance shown in Figure 10 is a series LC resonance.
+The first resonance shown in Figure 14 is a series LC resonance.
 The loop consisting of the microstrip crossing the groundplane split and terminating on the signal ground is in series with the split, which at lower frequencies should look capacitive.
 The resonances beyond 350 MHz, however, result from transmission line resonances.
 If the slot were modeled as a simple capacitor over the observed bandwidth, moving the location where the trace crosses the groundplane split would result in no change in the resonance frequencies.
 However, the experimental results show a shift in the resonance frequencies, as predicted by the transmission line model.